davidpots/playsongnotes/_songs/[Zedd ft Alessia Cara] Stay.md

 And so on, and so forth.

-## Hope that helps!
+## Good luck!

 Let me know if you have questions.
-Good luck!
+I hope this was helpful.